- The Best Cat Food For Urinary Tract Health

 Reduces urinary PH plus immune system support

 With all the key dietary adaptations for a UTI-prone cat, this wet formula from Purina certainly doesn’t scrimp on quality ingredients to support urinary health.
 With whole chicken as the core protein source, it’s also a low source of magnesium to ensure sufficient mineral nutrition and reduce urinary PH without compromising a UTI-prone system.
 The water levels of this entrée-style Purina urinary cat food are pretty high – you can see it in the moisture-rich gravy which should attract the fussiest of cats.
 And the potassium (0.2%) and magnesium (0.02%) levels are carefully managed.
 Add to the ingredient list a good balance of vitamins and minerals – A, E, B12 and D3 feature strongly – as well as taurine and good fats and you have an immune system boosting meal that can help to ensure your kit’s waterworks stay on track.
+If you want to find out more about their company, product lines, and recall history, read our review of Purina Pro Plan Cat Food.

 Natural fiber to reduce hairball formation